Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 The next step in the design was using a low mu triode, the 6C4 in this receiver.
 Despite this valve having a lower mu than the 12AT7, it was possible to obtain good performance by the use a quarter wave cathode choke instead of the original 15uH types.
 These chokes have been discussed here.

 With the change in choke design allowing more flexibility with valve types, a 6DX8 triode was then tried with excellent results in a one valve receiver.
-The mu of the 6DX8 and 12AT7 triodes is not too dissimilar.
+The mu of the 6DX8 and 12AT7 triodes is similar.

 Having established that low mu triodes can now be used in the circuit, thoughts turned back to the 6BL8 again, to see if this valve could be used successfully for a super-regenerative receiver.
 To be successful, it would have to be at least as sensitive as the 12AT7 circuit; that is, to operate down to single digit microvolts input.